The profinite genus of the groups $\mathbb{Z}^n\rtimes C_{p^2}$: Introduction

 \subsubsection{Acknowledgements}

 The first author was supported by CAPES Doctoral Grant 88887.688170/2022-00 and by FAPEMIG Doctoral Grant 13632/2025-00.
+The second author was partially supported by the CNPq Universal Grant 402934/2021-0, CNPq Produtividade 1D Grant 303667/2022-2, and FAPEMIG Universal Grants APQ-00971-22 and APQ-03491-25.
 The third author is grateful for the financial support from FAPDF and the Post-Doctoral internship period at the Federal University of Minas Gerais.
+We thank Sam Hughes for drawing our attention to relevant literature.